Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 ● A vision for consistent, ethical, and scientifically advanced animal-free safety assessments.

-Jay Ingram, director, chemicals at Humane World for Animals
+Jay Ingram, Managing Director, Chemicals at Humane World for Animals.

 Ukraine REACH (UA REACH) came into force on January 26, 2025.
 This presentation offers a practical update on preregistration under UA REACH, drawing on nine months of hands-on experience.
 It will translate real-world cases into clear compliance roadmaps, unpack why “simplified” registrations aren’t really that simple, outline how CLP and SDS requirements are tailored to Ukrainian law, and highlight what customs officials and inspectors will begin to enforce from January 2026.